CoEDL/elpis/docs/wiki/development_environment.md

 ![Reopen in container](assets/dev-in-vscode/vsc-reopen-in-con.png)

-Notice the little green box now specifies that the editor is open in a docker container:
+Notice the little green box now specifies that the editor is open in a Docker container:

 ![VSCode in container](assets/dev-in-vscode/vsc-in-container.png)